Skills

 workflows/activities/*/artifacts/. - The project’s concrete governing artifacts, commonly under

-docs/helix/. - Any project tracker metadata that links work items to specs, parents, or context digests.
+docs/helix/. - Any project tracker metadata that links work items to specs, parents, or runtime work context, when a runtime has one.

 Outputs